Joyous celebrations across Syria after al-Assad’s fall

 O God, all praise is due to You.

-We could not believe it was happening until we heard the sound of [celebratory] shooting outside and we immediately came out and came to Ummayyad Square, praise be to God.
-Weare happy and the entire world is with us.
+We could not believe it was happening until we heard the sound of [celebratory] shooting outside, and we immediately came out and came to Ummayyad Square.
+Praise be to God.
+We are happy and the entire world is with us.

-Our whole lives… our whole lives wehave been harassed and oppressed by Bashar al-Assad's regime and praise be to God we got rid of him from the oppression, injustice, and corruption.
+Our whole lives ... our whole lives we have been harassed and oppressed by Bashar al-Assad's regime, and praise be to God we got rid of him from the oppression, injustice, and corruption.

-I was in a private university, studying business administration, but study stopped because of whatis going on.
+I was in a private university, studying business administration, but study stopped because of what was going on.

-Weare ready to stop our whole lives for this though!
-I hope that al-Julani will rule us.
+We are ready to stop our whole lives for this though!
+I hope that [Abu Mohammed] al-Julani will rule us.

 And thanks be to God, Syria is free and down with Bashar al-Assad.